-- 1. The student must communicate with their Advisor.
-After this communication occurs, the Advisor will mark the student as eligible to register for the upcoming term. - 2.
-The student must register within the dates of the open registration period.
+- 1. MSN and PGCThe students in the didactic portion of their degree and all DNP students must communicate with their Academic Advisor.
+MSN and PGC students in the clinical portion of their degree must communicate with their RCF.
+After this communication occurs, the Advisor or RCF will mark the student as eligible to register for the upcoming term. - The student must register within the dates of the open registration period via Self-Service.
 These occur during weeks seven and eight of each term and are announced on the web portal page.
 The student must have a Self-Service account in order to register https://selfservice.frontier.edu/ (Students need to sign up only once for their entire academic career). - 3.
+All pre and co-requisites must be followed for appropriate registration.
+Please consult with your Academic Advisor or RCF before making any changes in course order so that potential future consequences as a result of deviating from the standard order in the program of study is understood.
 Students must follow their program of study unless prior approval has been obtained from the appropriate Department Chair (during the didactic period) or Clinical Director (during clinical). - 4.
 Maximum didactic course load for any student is 9 credit hours AND maximum 3 courses.
-The maximum clinical course load for any student is 13 hours.
+The maximum clinical course load for any student is 123 hours.
 Anything exceeding these criteria must be approved by the appropriate Department Chair or Clinical Director.